 If the spigot is barely turned (low signal level), it doesn’t matter how much you open up the nozzle, barely any water will trickle out.
 And if you turn the spigot open all the way, and there’s too much water for the nozzle to let through, this would overload the nozzle (distorting and overdriving your audio outputs).

 Of course, since we’re in the digital world, we have tools like FxSound that can act like a magical hose between the spigot and nozzle, manifesting more or less water in and out of existence, making the flow smooth instead of turbulent, and letting you do it all at the press of a button.
+This means louder volume without distortion.
 Take your newfound Amplitude knowledge out into the world, and treat yourself to even better FxSound-sweetened audio!